VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 instances and API calls that affect all instances simultaneously (such as calibration and emergency stops).

-In code, a platform is represented as a class that implements the abstract class `PlatformHandler`.
+In code, a platform is represented as a class that inherits the abstract class `PlatformHandler`.
 The `PlatformHandler` class defines the implementation of events and pre-implements standard error checking for input and output.
 Platform classes typically start with some call to initialize the platform's